sql-machine-learning/elasticdl/elasticdl/doc/custom_data_source_support_design.md

 This document describes the design for supporting custom data source in ElasticDL.

+[RecordIO](https://github.com/wangkuiyi/recordio) is a file format that supports dynamic sharding for performing fault-tolerant distributed computing or elastic scheduling of distributed computing jobs.
+It is currently the only supported data format for ElasticDL.
+However, there may be a lot of I/O overhead to convert from existing data sources to RecordIO format and requires additional storage for the converted RecordIO files.
+Data sources like ODPS also [supports dynamic sharding](https://pyodps.readthedocs.io/zh_CN/latest/api-def.html#odps.ODPS.create_table) and a lot of time would be wasted if we need to first read the data from ODPS and then convert it to RecordIO format.
+Instead, we could expose necessary pieces in ElasticDL to users so that they can implement their own data reading logic to avoid having to write RecordIO files to disk.
+This way ElasticDL can perform tasks while reading data into memory asynchronously.

 ### Support Custom Data Source in ElasticDL

 There are a couple of places in the the current codebase (as of commit [77cc87a](https://github.com/sql-machine-learning/elasticdl/tree/77cc87a90eec54db565849f0ae07d271fd957190))